Lovinity/wwsu/README.md

         ]
 ## State [/state]
 State endpoints are used to request to change states in WWSU's system (for example, going live or going to automation).
+### /state/automation [POST /state/automation]
+Request to go into automation mode. **Requires authorization** Requests do not get a response until the entire process of going to automation is completed on the backend.
+This could take several seconds.
+#### Response 200 OK
 ### /state/live [POST /state/live]
-Request to go live. **Requires authorization**
+Request to go live. **Requires authorization** Requests do not get a response until the entire process of preparing for live is completed on the backend.
+This could take several seconds.
 #### Request
 | key | criteria |
 |--|--|